-But not to fear - if you're concerned about your feet, there are some very simple steps that everyone can take to keep their feet healthy and sound throughout their life.
+But not to fear, if you're frantically researching 'what do my foot problems mean?'—a commonly asked question online, along with the likes of 'why does my pee smell?', 'what's causing my tongue pain?' and 'why can't I sleep?'—if you're concerned about your feet, there are some very simple steps that everyone can take to keep their feet healthy and sound throughout their life.
 The College of Podiatry will be raising awareness of how easy it is, and how important foot health is to our overall wellbeing, during Foot Health Month 2018.

 And luckily, podiatrist Emma has the following advice on some of the most common foot problems - and how to cure them...